Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Result and Discussion

 The relation between halo mass and bias (discussed in Section~\ref{sec_acf_ccf}) has been well calibrated using $N$-body simulations (e.g., \citealt{sheth_tormen_1999_bias, Tinker+2010_bias}).
 We determine the effective halo mass of the sample, $\rm M_\text{eff}$, from its effective large-scale bias, $\rm b_\text{eff}$, by applying the halo bias–mass relation of \citet{Tinker+2010_bias}, propagating the uncertainty in $\rm b_\text{eff}$ to estimate the error in $\rm M_\text{eff}$.
 Our estimates of the $\rm M_\text{eff}$ of the UV magnitude-binned galaxy samples ($[\rm m_\text{uv}]$) used to measure $s$, along with their associated uncertainties, are listed in Table~\ref{table1}.
 It is worth noting that this effective halo mass may not precisely correspond to the average halo mass of the sample, as derived from a full halo model analysis; nonetheless, it provides a robust and useful approximation.

 We next measure $s$ corresponding to the observed galaxy samples directly from simulations.
 Since $N$-body simulation data are unavailable at the observed redshift of $z = 3.6$, we instead use data at $z \sim 3$, the closest available snapshot.
 To do this, we select haloes from the simulation in mass bins matching the 1-$\sigma$ range of $\rm M_\text{eff}$ for each of the two magnitude-binned galaxy samples used in the observational measurement of $s$.
 For example, the halo mass bin corresponding to the sample with $20 \leq \rm m_{\rm UV} < 23.9$ and $\rm M_{\rm eff} = 9.86\substack{+2.1 \\ -1.9}\times 10^{12} \text M_\odot$ is defined as $7.96 \times 10^{12} \leq M/\text M_\odot < 1.196 \times 10^{13}$.
-The separability function is then computed for both sets of mass-binned samples from simulations, as described in Section~\ref{sec_s_simul}.
-The results are shown as blue circles in Fig.~\ref{fig_cf_ratio}, after converting spatial separations $r$ to angular scales $\theta$ using the angular diameter distance.
+We compute the spatial halo auto- and cross-correlation functions of these samples as described in the previous section.
+These spatial correlation functions are then converted into angular correlation functions using the Limber transformation, adopting the same redshift distribution $N(z)$ (in Fig.~\ref{fig_Nz}) as that of the observed galaxy sample.
+The resulting angular correlation functions are used to estimate the separability function, which is shown as blue circles in Fig.~\ref{fig_cf_ratio}.

-Remarkably, the simulation-based measurements are in excellent agreement with the observational results, clearly demonstrating the robustness of the non-separability of the halo bias.
-This suggests that the bias seperable function may serve as a valuable observational probe in the future for constraining both the astrophysical processes governing galaxy formation at high redshifts and the cosmological parameters.
+We find that the simulation-based estimates of $s$ slightly underpredict the observational measurements; however, the overall scale dependence and qualitative trends are in good agreement with observations.
+Moreover, the simulation snapshot used corresponds to a slightly lower redshift than the observations, where the separability signal is expected to be weaker.
+Taken together, this level of agreement suggests that the observed signal reflects genuine non-separability of halo bias.
+We emphasize that the present analysis is intended to provide an approximate comparison.
+A more accurate and self-consistent treatment, incorporating a full halo occupation distribution framework and detailed modeling of galaxy selection effects, is left for future work.